Kum-Buzun/Places/README.md

 ###Attribution

-If you want to cite this database/API, please use "WeRelate Place Database".
+If you want to cite this database/API, please use "WeRelate.org Place Database".

 Roadmap
 -------